Anderson drops out of Denver school board race, announced state House run for District 8

 Auon’tai Anderson announced Monday he's dropping out of the school board race and setting his sights on the state House of Representatives.

-Anderson, who is the Vice President of the Denver Public Schools Board of Education, filed for House District 8 on Monday.
+Anderson, who is vice president of the Denver Public Schools Board of Education, filed for House District 8 on Monday.
 The seat is currently held by Rep. Leslie Herod, D-Denver, who will be term-limited in 2024.

 Herod made an unsuccessful bid for Denver mayor this year, placing fifth with 10.7% of the vote in the first round of the election.